Conditional access with co-management

 Since conditional access is a core component of Enterprise Mobility + Security (EMS), there's no on-premises setup or architecture required.
 With Intune and Azure Active Directory (Azure AD), you can quickly configure conditional access in the cloud.
 If you're currently using Configuration Manager, you can easily extend your environment to the cloud with co-management and begin using it right now.

-For more information about the ATP integration, see this blog post Windows Defender ATP device risk score exposes new cyberattack, drives Conditional access to protect networks.
+For more information about the ATP integration, see this blog post Microsoft Defender ATP device risk score exposes new cyberattack, drives Conditional access to protect networks.
 It details how an advanced hacker group used never before seen tools.
 The Microsoft cloud detected and stopped them because the targeted users had conditional access.
 The intrusion activated the device's risk-based conditional access policy.
 Although the attacker already established a foothold in the network, the exploited machines were automatically restricted from access to organizational services and data managed by Azure AD.

 Conditional access is easy to use when you enable co-management.
 It requires moving the Compliance Policies workload to Intune.
 For more information, see How to switch Configuration Manager workloads to Intune.